Lynsay/BinDayAlert/README.md

 Script to grab the date of the next bin collection from the Local Council's website.

+## Description
+Text

+## Requirements
+To run the script, the following is required:

+* `Pillow` - Python Imaging Library (Fork) Pillow.
+* `font-fredoka-one` - Font used when displaying text.
+* `inky` - Python library for the [Pimoroni](https://github.com/pimoroni) Inky pHAT e-paper display.
+* `lxml` - Used to parse the DOM of the webpage
+* `requests` - Request the HTML of a webpage

+Install these via pip:

+`pip install Pillow font-fredoka-one inky lxml requests`

 ## 🔨To complete
 - List dependencies